 Cornell Fine Arts Museum is located on the campus of Rollins College near downtown Winter Park, 1000 Holt Avenue – Building Number 303, Winter Park, Fla.
 32789.

 For more information, call (407)-646-2526, or visit cfam.rollins.edu.

 I am always looking for ways to have fun and create lasting memories with my kids.
+I’ve been following the Super Busy Mum closely for some time now, and doing so has ignited me to explore more fun activities for my kids.
 So, when the opportunity came to go to SeaWorld and enjoy their Just for Kids Festival, I jumped on it!